Springfield Model 1812 Musket

-The Springfield Model 1812 Musket is a .69 caliber, flintlock musket manufactured by the Springfield Armory.
+The Springfield Model 1812 was a .69 caliber flintlock musket manufactured by the United States in the early 19th century.

-The War of 1812 revealed many weaknesses in the earlier Model 1795 Musket.
+The War of 1812 revealed many weaknesses in the earlier Springfield Model 1795.
 The Model 1812 was an attempt to improve both the design and manufacturing process of the musket.
-The design borrowed heavily from the French Charleville model 1777 musket.
-The Springfield Model 1812 musket arrived too late to be of use in the War of 1812 but would later become standard issue to regular infantry and militia units.
+The design borrowed heavily from the French Charleville Model 1777.
+The Model 1812 arrived too late to be of use in the War of 1812 but would later become standard to regular infantry and militia units.
+But the Springfield M1808 flintlock musket, Type II, filled the need for a weapon for new recruits.

-The Model 1812 was a .69 caliber smoothbore musket, with a 42-inch (107 cm) barrel and a 54-inch (137 cm) stock, and a total length of 57-inch (145 cm).
-The Model 1812 was produced only at Springfield: the M1795 would continue in production at Harpers Ferry into 1818.
+The Model 1812 was a .69 caliber smoothbore musket, with a 42 in barrel and a 54 in stock, and a total length of 58 in.
+The Model 1812 was produced only at Springfield Armory and by independent contractors: the Model 1795 would continue in production at Harpers Ferry Armory into 1819.

 The Model 1812 was produced in a quantity of almost 30,000 between the years 1814 and 1816.

+The Flintlock Militia Musket contract, crafted by J. Bishop, manufactured circa 1832, was specifically commissioned for the Philadelphia militia, is designated as unrelated Model 12.
+The musket bears a resemblance to the British Brown Bess, reflecting the prevailing provincial sentiment regarding the limited standing army of that era.
+Produced exemplifies the significant role played by contract musket manufacturers in equipping the nascent United State militia.
+It was used for the Texas War of Independence.

+Some Model 1812 muskets were converted to percussion lock firing mechanisms as the percussion cap system was much more reliable and weather resistant than the flintlock system used on the Model 1812 in its original configuration.

-It was replaced by the Model 1816 Musket.
-However, the Model 1812 remained in service for many years, and was even used in the American Civil War, mostly by the Confederate forces.
+It was replaced by the Springfield Model 1816.
+However, the Model 1812 remained in service for many years, and was even used in the early Florida campaigns and American Civil War, mostly by the Confederate forces.
 By the start of the Civil war, the weapon was considered to be old and obsolete but was needed to fill arms shortages.

-Some Model 1812 muskets were later converted to percussion lock firing mechanisms.
-The percussion cap system was much more reliable and weatherproof than the flintlock system used on the Model 1812 in its original configuration.